gurleenbath/Treaty-Bio/README.md

     _TODO: add instructions_

 ## Running the app
-Run the app from the bball_coach_app folder:
+Run the app from the Treaty-Bio folder:

     python main_gui.py